 In late imperial China practitioners of forensic investigation in legal cases were predominantly male.
 While crime literature frequently features female characters, the question of how this literature represents the gender dimension of forensic knowledge remains unanswered.
 This paper aims to answer this question with an examination of a number of late imperial era theatrical works that depict how forensic knowledge differed across the male and female divide.
 It argues court-case literature increasingly valorized male forensic knowledge and its relevance to the state legal system.
 At the same time, these theatrical pieces signify female forensic knowledge following two literary traditions, namely, the commendation of exemplary women and the condemnation of “wanton women.”

-- Gender and Violence: The Multivalent Voices of a Cannibalized Concubine in Late Imperial Chinese Literature (co-authored with Guo Yingde), Journal of Chinese Literature and Culture, 2023, forthcoming.
+- Gender and Violence: The Multivalent Voices of a Cannibalized Concubine in Late Imperial Chinese Literature (co-authored with Guo Yingde), Journal of Chinese Literature and Culture, 2023.

 This paper investigates the relationship between violence and female agency through a case study of literary representations of a concubine who was cannibalized during the defense of Suiyang amidst the An Lushan Rebellion (755-763 CE) in the Tang dynasty.
 While historical writings before the Ming dynasty frequently praise the concubine’s husband for sacrificing her, a series of dramatic works starting in the Ming feature the concubine character in contention with her husband.
 Parsing those materials, this paper reveals vastly different characterizations of the cannibalized woman––as a loyal concubine, a female knight-errant, an independent state subject, and a maternal deity.